axelson/dep_viz/README.md

 - [ ] Have a setting to not highlight runtime dependencies?
 - [ ] Parse `.dot` file in js without sending to server
 - [ ] Deploy to a server
+- [ ] Bug: a label gets rendered over the current node (interfering with rendering and mouse focus)

 Done:
 - [x] Show a list of files on the left